EnricGarciaMunoz/Rolex_customers_brand_perception/README.md

 python scripts/3_word_counting.py
 ```

-This will run the entire solution.
+This will execute the entire solution.

 I hope you find this project interesting.
-I strongly encourage you to contact with me if you have any doubt.
+I strongly encourage you to contact me if you have any questions.
 Thank you!